 Heavy impacts associated with agricultural and/or urban development affect all of these subwatersheds30.
-These impacts include both physical (e.g. channelization, barriers) and chemical (e.g. metals, organic compounds, nutrients) factors31.
+These impacts include both physical (e.g., channelization, barriers) and chemical (e.g., metals, organic compounds, nutrients) factors31.
 Despite these impacts, the fish communities in these subwatersheds are relatively diverse and most stations sampled historically were found to contain fish32.
 The fish communities found in each of these subwatersheds, as well as in the Detroit River, are discussed briefly below.

 Fish species found in the Detroit River are documented by Manny et al. 1988 (in MDNR and MOE 1991).
-A summary of the fish species known to inhabit the Detroit River is presented in the Environmental Overview Paper - Canadian Existing Conditions Volume 2 (refer to List of Supporting Documents).
+A summary of the fish species known to inhabit the Detroit River is presented in the Environmental Overview Paper - Canadian Existing Conditions Volume 2.
 Fish communities in the subwatersheds of the Detroit River have been sampled historically by the OMNR (1978; 1979; 1980; 1984), the ERCA (1999; 2000; 2001) and others (Gartner Lee 2001).
-Fish occurrence records for the five inland watersheds and one municipal drain that were provided by the ERCA are also summarized in the Environmental Overview Paper - Canadian Existing Conditions Volume 2 (refer to List of Supporting Documents).
+Fish occurrence records for the five inland watersheds and one municipal drain that were provided by the ERCA are also summarized in the Environmental Overview Paper - Canadian Existing Conditions Volume 2.